Canitia/novavi/README.md

 Novavi **requires** Ghost 2.1.x as is stated in package.json.

 ## Browsers
-- Microsoft Edge (April 2018 Update)
+- Microsoft Edge (November 2018 Update)
-- Google Chrome 66.0.3359.139
+- Google Chrome 71
-- Firefox Nightly 61.0-20180505
+- Firefox 65.0.3

 # Customization

 ## Google Analytics
-To use Google Analytics, please parse the analytics code through Ghost's dashboard -> 'code injection'.
+You can use Ghost's new 'built-in integrations' to setup Google Analytics.
+Or do it the oldskool way by including the analytics code through Ghost's dashboard -> 'code injection'.